AppSec Component - CrowdSec WAF

 - The Web Server receives the HTTP request

-- The HTTP Request is intercepted and passed to the CrowdSec Security Engine via the HTTP API
+- The HTTP Request is forwarded to the CrowdSec Security Engine via a local HTTP interface

-- Based on the Security Engine answer, the Web Server either blocks the HTTP Request or processes it as usual
+- Based on the analysis, the Web Server either blocks the HTTP Request or processes it as usual

 Inband Rules and Out-Of-Band Rules